-(6) And, under the heading of "General Tax Issues," deletion of the project described as "Guidance regarding material participation by trusts and estates for purposes of §469."
-This guidance could have shed light on the application to trusts and estates of the 3.8 percent tax on net investment income under section 1411.

-- (a) Final regulations addressing many issues under section 1411 were issued on November 26, 2013, but did not address the issue of material participation in the context of trusts.
+- (a) Also in the 2017-2018 Priority Guidance Plan, a project described as "Guidance regarding material participation by trusts and estates for purposes of §469," which had been in previous Plans under the heading of "General Tax Issues," was omitted.
+This guidance could have shed light on the application to trusts and estates of the 3.8 percent tax on net investment income under section 1411. - (b) Final regulations addressing many issues under section 1411 were issued on November 26, 2013, but did not address the issue of material participation in the context of trusts.
 The preamble (T.D.
 9644) candidly acknowledged Treasury's sympathy with the problems of material participation and the difficulty of dealing with those problems, which it described as "very complex."
 The preamble to proposed regulations published on December 2, 2013, cited the preamble to the 2013 final regulations and deferred the issue of material participation by estates and trusts, including QSSTs, which it said "is more appropriately addressed under section 469."
-Even so, the guidance project described as "Guidance regarding material participation by trusts and estates for purposes of §469," which had been in previous Priority Guidance Plans, was omitted from the 2017-2018 Plan. - (b) Meanwhile, Frank Aragona Trust v.
+Even so, the guidance project under section 469 was omitted from the 2017-2018 Plan. - (c) Meanwhile, Frank Aragona Trust v.
 Commissioner, 142 T.C.
-165 (2014), provides an encouraging precedent.
+165 (2014) (discussed in Part 14.c(7) above), provides an encouraging precedent. - (d) And this issue might become moot if the proposed expansion of the tax on net investment income described in Part 26.b(7)(d) above is enacted.